microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-4-integrate-azure-ai-foundry-agent-with-m365-agents-sdk.md

 # Exercise 4: Integrate Azure AI Foundry Agent with M365 Agents SDK

-In this exercise, you'll integrate your agent with the Azure AI Foundry agent that you've created in previous exercises.
+You’ve built an agent using the M365 Agents SDK and configured it with generative AI capabilities.
+Now, you’ll connect this local agent to the Azure AI Foundry agent you created earlier.
+This enables your agent to respond using enterprise data and instructions stored in the Foundry project, bringing everything full circle.

-## Step 1: Update EchoBot.cs with Azure AI Agent Connection
+## Step 1: Configure EchoBot.cs to Connect with Azure AI Foundry Agent

+In this step, you’ll connect to the Azure AI Foundry agent by adding a client to fetch and invoke your Foundry-hosted model inside the EchoBot.cs.

 In **ContosoHRAgent** project, open **Bot/EchoBot.cs** and add the following lines inside the EchoBot public class: